LaZeAsh/notes/content/RubiksCube-AI.md

 ---
 Personal project I am working on, logs on how I made this are in [[RubiksCube-AI Logs]]

+## Features

+- Analyze cube and say how hard it was to solve
+- Lowest # of moves
+-
 ## Important Links
 - [YOLO NAS](https://learnopencv.com/category/object-detection/)
 -